structr/structr/structr-app/src/main/resources/structr/docs/articles/Building Applications/Scheduled Tasks.md

 ## Testing

 You can test a scheduled task before configuring it in the CronService.
-Since scheduled tasks are regular global schema methods, you can execute them manually using the Run button in the Schema area.
+Since scheduled tasks are regular schema methods, you can execute them manually using the Run button in the Schema area.
 This lets you verify that the method works correctly before scheduling it for automatic execution.

 When testing, keep in mind that the manual execution also runs in a privileged context, so the behavior should be identical to scheduled execution.